jfarmer864/SpartaAWSCloudFormation/README.txt

 DevOps students and Trainers to improve their skills in Infrastructure-as-a-code projects.

+Cloudformation is a service provided by AWS used to create an infrastructure of AWS services from template files.
+Cloudformation can be used to spin up new EC2 instances and create the VPC network surrounding them.
+The services created from these templates are called Stacks and can be updated and deleted from the Cloudformation console on AWS.

 The reason I think that AWS Cloudformation is a worthwhile tool to learn is that it's existence is specifically to keep AWS infrastructure creation as DRY (Don't Repeat Yourself) as possible.
 By having templates on stand-by we can spin up infrastructure on AWS